 Emergency

-Emergency describes out-of-hours foster carers who provide time-limited placements at short notice.
-Emergency carers may be contacted late at night or over a weekend.
-Foster carers who can offer emergency care will expect to receive a child or young person into their home to offer them safe and welcoming accommodation and care.
+Emergency describes out-of-hours foster carers who provide time-limited care at short notice.
+Emergency foster carers may be contacted late at night or over a weekend.
+Foster carers who can offer emergency care will receive a child or young person into their home where they can offer them safe and welcoming accommodation and care.

 -

-Think back.
-Being a teenager was tricky.
-It still is and even more for young people these days.
-Consider all the pressures of growing up as well as the additional pressure a young person in care will have experienced.
-The weight is heavy.
-It is hard for young people to deal with the pressures.
+Being a teenager is tricky.
+Consider all the pressures of growing up as well as the additional challenges a young person in care will have experienced.
+It can be hard for them to handle these pressures.
 Every young person deserves a safe and secure home and to be supported throughout their youth.

-Many of our foster carers tell us the reason they love fostering teens if for the fun they bring.
-Young people can be great banter, and can offer the home a new perspective, a fun loving outlook and a new set of interests that the family can get involved in.
+Many of our foster carers tell us the reason they love fostering teens is for the fun they bring.
+Young people can be great banter, and can offer the home a fresh perspective, an energetic outlook, and a new set of interests that the family can get involved in.

-There are also teenagers who have travelled from outside NI who need fostered.
-Please read our Unaccompanied & Separated section below.
+There are also teenagers who have travelled from outside Northern Ireland who need foster care.
+Find out more about young refugees.

 -